Lukas Sandell: Career

 Sandell started playing handball at Eslövs HF.
 In 2013 he switched to Ystads IF HF.
 He debuted for the senior team in 2015, where he shared the right back position with Kim Andersson.

 In 2018 he transferred to Norwegian team Elverum Håndball.
 Here he won the Norwegian championship in 2019 and 2020 and the Norwegian cup in 2019 and 2020.

 In 2020 he joined Danish team Aalborg Håndbold.
 In his first season at the club, he reached the Champions League final, where Aalborg lost to FC Barcelona 23-36.
 Only days later he won the Danish Championship final.

 In 2023 he joined ONE Veszprém.
 Here he won the Hungarian Cup and the IHF Men's Super Globe in 2024.

 National team

-Sandell debuted for the Swedish national team at the 2021 World Men's Handball Championship in a match against North Macedonia.
+Sandell debuted for the Swedish national team at the 2021 World Men's Handball Championship in a match against Macedonia.
 Here he won a silver medal with the Swedish team.

+At the 2022 European Championship he won gold medals with Sweden.